 So let me talk a little more about those recipes then.

 I tried almost all of them by now I think.

 First one was the carrot and ginger soup.
-Worked like a charm.
-Delish.
+And that worked like a charm.
+What a delicious soup.
 This little recipe booklet is a great manual to learn how to cook with the KitchenAid Cook Processor.

 After a couple of weeks I started to make some personal recipes that were not in the cookbook and I was amazed about how quickly I picked up that pace of choosing the right program.

 So what are the programs that I use the most then?

 The stew and steam programs.
 Steaming mussels or clams for instance is a huge success here.
 And both the hubs and I love a good stew so great thing about the KitchenAid Cook Processor is the fact that it stirs all by itself.